 The momentum trader will often have their stop losses hit over and over again.
 They also might see their losses adding up.

 Investing means holding an asset for anywhere between a year and a lifetime.
 Here, you’re looking for the asset to rise in price, as well as potential dividends.

 For these positions, think research: fundamentals, business viability, balance sheets, earnings reports.

 #8 Options Trading Strategy

-For example, you may buy a call options contract that allows you to buy 100 shares of Microsoft for $150 anytime until the contract expires.
+A call options contract could allow you to buy 100 shares of Microsoft for $150 after it hits that mark.
 For this privilege, you pay a fee (called a premium) to the option contract seller.

-Options trading can get wildly complex, and many strategies aren’t suited to newbies.
+Many of these strategies aren’t well suited to newbies.
 But there are a few option trading strategies for beginners.

 For example, let’s say a trader is bullish on XYZ stock.
-They can buy the stock outright or they can purchase a call option, which would allow the trader to purchase the stock around the current price if XYZ increases in price.
+They can buy the stock outright or purchase a call option.
+This would allow the trader to purchase the stock around the current price of XYZ rises.
+All in theory, of course.